prgaero/prgaero.github.io/project2.md

 <a name='livedemo'></a>
 ## 8. Live Demo

-On Thursday, October 03, 2019, the class will be held in the IRB 0108 lab where each team will show a live demo of all the three trajectories in action.
+On Thursday, October 03, 2019, the class will be held in the lab from 3 p.m. where each team will show a live demo of all the three trajectories in action.
 Each time will be given 10 minutes to setup and demo all the three trajectories.

 <a name='labinstructions'></a>
 ## 9. Lab Instructions